AntoninoGattuso0/Prova-finale/README.md

 |4 – Player Game| **X** |

 ## JAR:
-The following jars allow to launch the game as descriped
+The following jars allow to launch the game as descriped:
-Server: JAVA -jar ServerMain.jar
+[!TIP] Server: java -jar ServerMain.jar
-Client: JAVA -jar ClientMain.jar
+[!TIP] Client: java -jar ClientMain.jar
 You can choose to play in CLI or GUI, writing C or G.

 ## DEVELOPERS: